alexcu/markus-lang/README.md

 MarkusLang
 ==========

 A basic language made up of Markus Lumpe quotes.
+More to come soon (hopefully!)

 Written using JavaCC.
-More to come soon (hopefully!)

 ## Basics

 ### Assignment Statements
 Assign values, either strings or numbers, to a variable name using `this little piggy [var] is [val]`.

+- **Strings** are encapsulated using single quotes: `'Hello, Markus!'`
+- **Variables** can only contain lowercase letters separated with underscores: `swin_lsd`
-- Numbers are described using the IEEE standard for floating-point values
+- **Numbers** are described using the IEEE standard for floating-point values
-- Strings are encapsulated using single quotes

-For example, `var x = 1` would translate to `this little piggy x is 1`.
+For example, `var ice_teas = 1` would translate to `this little piggy ice_teas is 1`.

 ### Print Statements
-Print the value of a *variable* by providing its name to the statement `what is this thingy [var]?`
+Print the value of a *variable* by providing its name to the statement `what is this thingy [var]?`.
+Can only print variables that have been stored.

 For example, `puts x` would translate to `what is this thingy x?`

-#### Performing a Memory trace
-You can also print out the current machine memory by using a double `?` in this `what is this thingy` statement, i.e. `what is this thingy??`
+You can also print out the current machine memory by using a double `?` in the `what is this thingy` statement, i.e. `what is this thingy??`

+If you print a variable that has not been bound, you will get an `everything is not peachy` runtime error.

 ### Commenting
 Use hashes to comment out a line of code.